krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Use an Auto Scaling Group with Dynamic Elastic IPs attachment - The option "Use an Auto Scaling Group (ASG) with Dynamic Elastic IPs attachment" has been added as a distractor.
 ASG does not have a dynamic Elastic IPs attachment feature.

+#### A CRM web application was written as a monolith in PHP and is facing scaling issues because of performance bottlenecks.
+The CTO wants to re-engineer towards microservices architecture and expose their application from the same load balancer, linked to different target groups with different URLs: checkout.mycorp.com, www.mycorp.com, yourcorp.com/profile and yourcorp.com/search.
+The CTO would like to expose all these URLs as HTTPS endpoints for security purposes.
+As a solutions architect, which of the following would you recommend as a solution that requires MINIMAL configuration effort?

+Use Secure Sockets Layer certificate (SSL certificate) with SNI

+You can host multiple TLS secured applications, each with its own TLS certificate, behind a single load balancer.
+To use SNI, all you need to do is bind multiple certificates to the same secure listener on your load balancer.
+ALB will automatically choose the optimal TLS certificate for each client.

+ALB’s smart certificate selection goes beyond SNI.
+In addition to containing a list of valid domain names, certificates also describe the type of key exchange and cryptography that the server supports, as well as the signature algorithm (SHA2, SHA1, MD5) used to sign the certificate.

+With SNI support AWS makes it easy to use more than one certificate with the same ALB.
+The most common reason you might want to use multiple certificates is to handle different domains with the same load balancer.